Thejas84/oral_cancer/README.md

 **Real-Time Prediction:** Capable of real-time prediction with a user-friendly interface for medical professionals.

 **Data Management:** Securely stores patient data, including medical images, in a database with efficient retrieval and management capabilities.

+**System Architecture**

+**EfficientNetB3** Pre-trained Model: Used as the base model for feature extraction.
+**LSTM Layer:** Processes sequences of features for temporal dependency capture.
+**Fully Connected Layers:** Includes dense layers with dropout for regularization, optimized with Adam optimizer.
+**Final Output:** Softmax activation function provides the probability distribution over the classes for classification.